Key takeaways

 | Stripe | 2.9% + $0.30 | Radar (built-in) | SaaS, startups, global coverage, fastest DX |

 Situation.
-A B2B SaaS client was running a Stripe-only integration with a flat 3DS-on-all-EU policy and no retry logic.
-Their authorization rate sat at 91% globally, 82% in EU, and involuntary churn was 9% of MRR.
-The CFO was weighing “either migrate to a competitor gateway or cap EU marketing”.
+A B2B SaaS client ran a Stripe-only integration with a flat 3DS-on-all-EU policy and no retry logic.
+Authorization sat at 91% globally, 82% in the EU, and involuntary churn was 9% of MRR.
+The CFO was weighing “migrate to a competitor gateway or cap EU marketing.”

 12-week plan.
-Weeks 1–3 we refactored the direct Stripe calls behind a PaymentProvider adapter, added idempotency keys end-to-end, and shipped webhook dedup.
-Weeks 4–6 we enabled Radar exemptions on low-risk EU traffic and implemented off-session authentication recovery.
-Weeks 7–9 we added an Adyen integration behind the same adapter with automatic failover on 5xx.
+Weeks 1–3 we refactored the direct Stripe calls behind a PaymentProvider adapter, added idempotency keys end to end and shipped webhook dedup.
+Weeks 4–6 we enabled Radar exemptions on low-risk EU traffic and built off-session authentication recovery.
+Weeks 7–9 we added Adyen behind the same adapter with automatic failover on 5xx.
 Weeks 10–12 we shipped a dunning flow with Visa Account Updater and a 72-hour grace period, and wired up seven RED-method dashboards.

 Outcome.
-Global authorization rate climbed from 91% to 97.1% across the quarter.
-EU rate rose from 82% to 94%.
+Global authorization climbed from 91% to 97.1% across the quarter.
+EU rose from 82% to 94%.
 Involuntary churn fell from 9% to 2.3%.
-Chargebacks held steady — the 3DS exemption engine did not import new fraud.
+Chargebacks held steady — the exemption engine did not import new fraud.
 The CFO shelved the “migrate or cap” conversation.
-The net effect at their $18M ARR was ~$900K of recovered annual revenue.
+Net effect at $18M ARR: about $900K of recovered annual revenue.

-If you want a similar numbers-grounded assessment on your stack, book a 30-minute call and bring a weekly authorization-rate report.
+Want a similar numbers-grounded assessment on your stack?
+Book a 30-minute call and bring a weekly authorization-rate report.

-1. What’s your GMV? < $1M/year: stick with Stripe Checkout and basic idempotency. $1M–$20M: adapter + outbox + dunning + synthetic monitoring. $20M+: orchestration, multi-gateway failover, dedicated payments on-call.
+1. What’s your GMV?
+Under $1M a year: Stripe Checkout and basic idempotency. $1M–$20M: adapter, outbox, dunning and synthetic monitoring. $20M+: orchestration, multi-gateway failover, a dedicated payments on-call.

 2. Single region or multi-region?
-Single region: one gateway is fine.
-Multi-region (especially EU + US): always dual-sourced.
-Regional acquirers outperform global ones 3–5 percentage points on local auth rate.
+One region, one gateway is fine.
+Multi-region (especially EU + US) should always be dual-sourced — regional acquirers beat global ones by 3–5 points on local auth rate.

 3. Is the product regulated?
-Healthcare (HIPAA), finance (SOC 2), EU personal data (GDPR), strong PCI: pick a gateway that signs BAAs/DPAs and let them see the card.
-Never process PAN yourself unless you have a specific reason and a budget for the audit.
+Healthcare (HIPAA), finance (SOC 2), EU personal data (GDPR), strict PCI: pick a gateway that signs BAAs and DPAs and let it see the card.
+Never process PAN yourself without a specific reason and an audit budget.

 4. One-time or subscription?
-One-time: simpler — idempotency and webhook reliability are 80% of the work.
-Subscription: add dunning, account updater, synchronized cancellations, off-session authentication flow.
+One-time: idempotency and webhook reliability are 80% of the job.
+Subscription: add dunning, account updater, synchronized cancellations and an off-session authentication flow.

 5. Do you have a payments on-call?
-Yes: DIY orchestration is realistic; you’ll tune it.
+Yes: DIY orchestration is realistic and you’ll tune it.
 No: buy orchestration (Gr4vy, Primer, Spreedly).
-The worst answer is “No, but we built our own orchestration” — that’s how retry storms and data races reach production.
+The worst answer is “no, but we built our own” — that’s how retry storms and data races reach production.
+If you don’t have the team, a dedicated development team that has shipped this before is cheaper than the first outage.

 Five pitfalls that kill payment uptime

 1. No idempotency.
 Or the key generated on the server instead of the client, or reused across authorize/capture/refund.
-All three variants ship double charges in production.
-Audit your code before you ship v1.
+All three variants ship double charges.
+Audit before you ship v1.

 2. Synchronous webhook processing.
-The gateway times out your handler because the handler does three DB writes and a Slack post inline.
+The gateway times out your handler because it does three DB writes and a Slack post inline.
 Result: retries, duplicate events, state drift.
 Acknowledge in under 200 ms, process async.

 3. Sandbox-only testing.
 Credentials, webhook URLs, fraud rules and 3DS flows differ between sandbox and production.
 Every release ships a production smoke test or you ship a launch-day outage.

 4. Over-aggressive fraud rules.
-A fraud rate of 0.2% at a 5% false-decline rate costs 33% of customer lifetime value on those blocked buyers.
+A 0.2% fraud rate at a 5% false-decline rate burns a third of lifetime value on those blocked buyers.
 Measure false declines explicitly; don’t assume aggressive is safer.

 5. Single-gateway hard-coding.
-When Stripe has a regional blip, you take the blip with them.
-Ship the adapter layer even if you only use one gateway at launch — it makes adding a second one a week of work instead of a quarter.
+When Stripe has a regional blip, you take the blip with it.
+Ship the adapter even if you launch on one gateway — it turns adding a second into a week of work instead of a quarter.

 Stuck on one of those five pitfalls right now?